Table of Contents (click to expand)

-What if I told you that your brain can process certain types of information within as little as 13 milliseconds.
+What if I told you that your brain could process certain types of information within as little as 13 milliseconds?
 To put that in perspective, it takes you 300 to 400 milliseconds to blink your eye, which is 1/3 of a second.
 This means that your brain can identify what it’s looking at approximately 30 times faster than you can blink your eye!

 Scenic information in the environment hits the retina, which transfers it through electrical signals to the area of the brain that processes visual information, where it can then be interpreted.
 Scientists in the past thought that a rudimentary interpretation of these images to understand their general theme took at least 1/10 of a second.
-However, new research conducted by researchers at MIT’s Brain and Cognitive Sciences department has helped to reveal this fascinating new fact.
+However, research conducted by researchers at MIT’s Brain and Cognitive Sciences department has helped reveal this fascinating new fact.

-In their study, participants were rapidly presented with a set of six or twelve images one after the other with each image being exposed for 13 to 80 milliseconds.
-Participants were asked to detect a picture specified by a name (e.g., smiling couple) that was given just before or immediately after the sequence.
+In their study, participants were rapidly presented with a set of six or twelve images, one after the other, with each image being exposed for 13 to 80 milliseconds.
+Participants were asked to detect a picture specified by a name (e.g., a smiling couple) that was given just before or immediately after the sequence.
 As predicted, as the exposure times decreased, participant performance of the task declined, but they could still accurately detect the majority of the time.
 Even at 13 milliseconds, participant responses was more than 50% accurate, suggesting that they were not just guessing.
 Want to try it?
 Look at the image below and see if a ‘car and street’ image is available.
-The images are changing at a speed of 200 ms which is still quite slow.
+The images are changing at a speed of 200 ms, which is still quite slow.

 However, there’s a catch.
-There is a small possibility that they could report the accurate description of an image because after a while, they were more skilled at detecting in short times.
+There is a small possibility that they could report the accurate description of an image because, after a while, they were more skilled at detecting in short times.
 Also, researchers couldn’t present the images for shorter than 13 milliseconds due to technical difficulties.
-To prevent both these factors, further research should be conducted by flashing different images individually for shorter times to arrive at a stronger conclusion and establish an average threshold for human beings visual recognition speed.
+To prevent both these factors, further research should be conducted by flashing different images individually for shorter times to arrive at a stronger conclusion and establish an average threshold for human beings’ visual recognition speed.